Healthy Zucchini Muffins are easy to make in one bowl and super delicious! They are light, fluffy and moist muffins loaded with flecks of zucchini!

 Healthy zucchini muffins in paper liners stacked on top of each other, fresh zucchini.

-Baking healthy muffins is one of my favourite ways to make sure my kids are eating healthy.
+Baking healthy muffins is one of my favorite ways to make sure my kids are eating healthy.
+It comforts me as a mom, to know they are not eating a lot of sugar and empty calories when they grab-n-go.

-Why You’ll Love This Healthy Recipe
+Why You’ll Love This Recipe

-• Easy to make: In one bowl and ready in 30 minutes!
+• Easy to make: In one bowl and ready in 30 minutes.

 • Fiber fueled: Swapping white flour for whole grains add fiber and keeps you full longer.

-• Lower in sugar: The only added sweetener is maple syrup!
+• Lower in sugar: The only added sweetener is maple syrup.

 • Veggies: A full 2 cups of zucchini in 12 muffins means you are getting an extra serving of veggies!